 The best architecture is the simplest one that solves your actual problems.
 Not the problems you might have in two years.
 Not the problems the company that wrote that Medium article had.
 Your problems, today.

-Micro-frontends solved a real problem at AXA with build-time aggregation.
-At UBS, runtime federation with Webpack Module Federation fits 3 teams working from a monorepo.
+Micro-frontends solved a real problem at AXA — custom Rollup bundles on a server, docking class for shared state, individual deploy capability through AEM CMS.
+At a large Swiss bank, the same problem got a different solution: Webpack Module Federation with runtime aggregation from a monorepo.
+Both work.
+The implementation differs because the constraints differ.
 A monorepo solved a real problem at Migros.
 A well-structured single application solved a real problem at Vontobel.
 The pattern didn't change — understand the problem first, then choose the simplest solution that addresses it.

 If that sounds like YAGNI applied to architecture, it is.
 The principles are the same at every level of abstraction.